scipy-conference/scipy_proceedings/papers/bussonnier/papyri.rst

 .. class:: keywords

-   document, jupyter, eco-system, accessibility
+   Document, Jupyter, ecosystem, accessibility

 Introduction
 ------------

-The python ecosystem has grown rapidly over the past two decades, one one of the last bastion where some of the proprietary competition tools shine is integrated documentation.
+The Python ecosystem has grown rapidly over the past two decades, one of the last bastion where some of the proprietary competition tools shine is integrated documentation.
 Open-source libraries are also developed in distributed setting that can make it hard to develop coherent and integrated systems.